top of page

 DR-PANT-PEDIATRIC-PATIENT.jpg

-We are also pleased to collaborate with the DAK Foundation of Australia which has enabled over 330,000 cataract surgeries worldwide since 2013, including 128,518 surgeries in Nepal, Myanmar, and Bangladesh in the past three years (2019–2021).
+We are also pleased to collaborate with the DAK Foundation of Australia which has enabled over 500,000 cataract surgeries worldwide since 2013, including 247,000 surgeries in Nepal, Myanmar, and Bangladesh in the past five years (2019–2024).

 WHY SIGHT & WHY NEPAL, BANGLADESH, AND MYANMAR

-The World Health Organization estimates that 253 million people suffer from vision impairment.
-Of that number, 36 million are blind.
-These numbers are projected to triple by 2050.
-Nearly 80% of vision impairment can be prevented or cured.
-Nearly half of the world’s blindness is caused by cataracts, a condition that can be cured by a 10-minute operation.
-In Nepal, Bangladesh, and Myanmar, our partners do this for less than $50 per eye.
-A pair of glasses brings the world into focus for adults and school children, allowing full, productive lives.
+We enable our partners to provide free cataract surgery by subsidizing operations for less than $50 per eye.
+A pair of glasses (costing $1 to $8 depending on lens and frame type) brings the world into focus for adults and school children, allowing full, productive lives.
 What's more, medications to treat infections, glaucoma and other blinding diseases can be provided through primary and secondary eye care outreach programs delivered at the community level.

 Restoring sight to one person not only relieves his or her suffering but frees up members of the family who must assist them with everyday necessities.
 Restoring impaired vision through glasses means that children can go to school and that adults can return to work to live productive lives.
 All of this means that the whole community will see a brighter future!

-Nepal, Bangladesh, and Myanmar have over 250 million people.
-In rural areas, over 1% of the general population suffers from blindness.
-In one of our project areas, the rate of blindness for the 50+ age group is nearly 7%.
+Nepal, Bangladesh, and Myanmar have over 260 million people.
+In most rural areas, over 1% of the general population suffers from blindness.
+In one of our project areas in Myanmar, the rate of blindness for the 50+ age group is nearly 7%.
 Lack of government facilities and staff in rural communities, poor roads and transportation, and extreme poverty make access to eye care extremely difficult.
-The establishment of vision centers offering local primary eye care and referral to a partner hospital for free cataract surgery is a key objective for BBH Eye Foundation.
+The establishment of primary eye care centers offering local eye care and referral to a partner hospital for free cataract surgery is a key objective for BBH Eye Foundation.

 BBH Eye Foundation and our partners are committed to providing sight-saving services immediately, while building human and institutional capacity over time, leading to sustainable programs that provide compassionate and professional eye care for all.